826 Valencia (S5E13)

 When this happens, much like a group of koi racing for crumbs, humans in kayaks paddle and vie for the floating sports balls.
 It's a thing.
 A whole thing.

-In this podcast, we first meet our captain on the water that day, Jay Broemmel.
+In Part 1, we first meet our captain on the water that day, Jay Broemmel.
 Jay introduces us to McCovey Cove Dave, perhaps the most famous of those vying for souvenirs six months a year.

 For Part 2, you'll have to bear with us a moment.
 We're gonna go stats nerd on you.